jschoeley/tricolore/README.md

 `tricolore` is an R library providing a flexible color scale for the visualization of three-part/ternary compositions.
 Its main functionality is to color-code any ternary composition as a mixture of three primary colours and to draw a suitable color-key. `tricolore` flexibly adapts to different visualisation challenges via

 -   discrete and continuous color support
--   support for unbalanced compositional data or data with very narrow range via centering and scaling of the color scale
+-   support for unbalanced compositional data via *centering*
+-   support for data with very narrow range via *scaling*
 -   hue, chroma and lightness options

 ![](README_files/teaser.png)